Teo Quintero

-Teo Quintero León (born 2 March 1999) is a professional footballer who plays as a defensive midfielder for Dutch club Sparta Rotterdam.
+Teo Quintero León (born 2 March 1999) is a professional footballer who plays as a defensive midfielder for club Sparta Rotterdam.
 Born in Spain, he plays for the Venezuela national team.

 Club career

 Quintero is a youth product of CB Cinc Copes, Damm and Girona.
 He began his senior career with Peralada, a subsidiary of Girona but was hampered by injuries.

 On 1 July 2024, Quintero signed a three-year contract with Sparta Rotterdam in the Netherlands.

 International career

 Quintero was born in Spain to Venezuelan parents and is a dual citizen.
 He was called up to the Venezuela national team for the friendly matches against Iceland and United Arab Emirates on 22 and 27 September 2022, respectively.